Allenkar63/Queue-Implementation-Using-Arrays/README.md

     return 0;
 }
 ```

+## Algorithm

+A queue is a linear data structure that follows the **First In First Out (FIFO)** principle, where the first element added is the first one to be removed.
+The queue has two primary operations: **enqueue** (add an element) and **dequeue** (remove an element).

+### Steps:

+1. **Enqueue (Adding an Element):**
+   - Check if the queue is full (overflow condition).
+   - If not full, add the element to the rear of the queue and move the rear pointer forward.

+2. **Dequeue (Removing an Element):**
+   - Check if the queue is empty (underflow condition).
+   - If not empty, remove the element from the front of the queue and move the front pointer forward.

 ## Conclusion
 In this experiment we learned about Queue implementation using arrays with menu options for Insert, Delete, Display, and Exit.